-Branding strategy considers both what conveys your message in the marketplace together with what is able to distinguish your brand from others in the marketplace.
+In choosing a branding strategy, you should consider both what conveys your message in the marketplace together with what can distinguish your brand from others in the marketplace.

 - Totally original words, images or combinations; or

-- Words or images or combinations of words
+- Words, images or combinations of words and images that:

 - are unusual.

-Our trademark attorneys, based in Sydney and Melbourne, are able to advise you on how to trademark such that your proposed trademark is likely to be able to distinguish your brand from others in the marketplace.
+Our trade mark attorneys, who are based in Sydney and Melbourne, can advise you on how to trade mark such that your proposed trade mark is likely to be able to distinguish your brand from others in the marketplace.

-Registering a trademark makes it easier for you to stop other businesses copying your trademark because the owner of a trademark has a title to ownership which brings certain exclusive rights.
-In addition, a title means that the registered owner has an asset that can be licensed or sold.
+Importantly, registering a trade mark makes it easier for you to stop other businesses from copying your trade mark because the owner of a trade mark has a title to ownership.

-Without a registered trademark, your only protection against a trademark infringement lies in common law torts (e.g passing off) and Section 18 of the Competition & Consumer Act 2010.
-Thus, it is more difficult to cost-effectively prosecute a trademark infringement without a registered trademark.
+Without a registered trade mark, your only protection against trade mark infringement lies in common law torts (e.g. passing off) and Section 18 of the Competition & Consumer Act 2010.
+Thus, it is more difficult to cost-effectively prosecute a trade mark infringement incident without a registered trade mark.

-A common misunderstanding is that a business name or company name provides some form of protection, however these are mere listings and do not provide any means for enforcement.
+A common misunderstanding is that a business name or company name provides some form of protection; however, these are mere listings that do not provide any means for enforcement.

-Our Sydney and Melbourne based trademark attorneys can also provide advice on how to trademark internationally.
-This could, for instance, include a consideration of overseas trademark availability or whether branding and trademark strategies match or align are likely to be appropriate in other countries.
+Notably, trade mark protection is only applicable in the country in which the trade mark is registered.
+To obtain protection for the trade mark in other countries, one must register the trade mark in each of the countries of interest.
+Our Sydney and Melbourne based trade mark attorneys can also provide advice on how to trade mark internationally.
+This could, for instance, include a consideration of overseas trade mark availability or whether branding and trade mark strategies match or align and are likely to be appropriate in other countries.